 The Banksia Sustainability Awards are the longest-running sustainability awards in Australia aligned with the United Nations Sustainable Development Goals (SDGs), a set of global goals to end extreme poverty, fight inequality and protect the planet.
 Winners will be announced at a ceremony at the Hyatt Regency, Sydney, on Tuesday, 3 December 2019.

 Learn more about the award here.

 Two years ago Officeworks began working with Cleanaway for recycling and general waste services for 170 sites, including retail stores, distribution centres and support offices.
 Officeworks already had recycling services in place, however in 2017 only 64% of all waste generated was being recycled.
-In just two years, through tailored waste profiling informed by waste audits and close engagement with Officeworks’ management, staff and Cleanaway resource recovery specialists, Officeworks has increased their recycling rates to 82%, and at the same time decreased the amount of waste sent to landfill by 16.3%.
+In just two years, through tailored waste profiling informed by waste audits and close engagement with Officeworks’ management, staff and Cleanaway resource recovery specialists, Officeworks increased their recycling rates to 88% in the WA region, and at the same time decreased the amount of waste sent to landfill by 16.3%.

 Underpinning Officeworks’ progress is their commitment to working towards zero waste to landfill, which is part of their Positive Difference Plan 2020 that was launched in 2015.
 Recycling rates have formed part of the company’s strategic objectives each year, including achieving 85% recycling rate by June 30, 2019.

 In order to achieve the long-term target, finding a strategic partner was crucial.
 “We needed to work with a waste and resource recovery partner that understood what we were trying to achieve, that had the strategic capability to help us get there and was able to be responsive to our changing needs” said Ryan Swenson, Head of Sustainable Development.